-The Department of Ecology & Evolutionary Biology offers programs of study leading to a Bachelor of Arts or Bachelor of Science degree in Ecology and Evolutionary Biology, or a Bachelor of Science degree in Biology with concentrations in Organismal Biology (for the generalist biologist) or Biomedical Sciences (for those considering professional school).
-Minors in both Biology and Ecology & Evolutionary Biology are also offered.
+The Department of Ecology & Evolutionary Biology offers programs of study leading to a Bachelor of Arts or Bachelor of Science degree in Ecology and Evolutionary Biology, a Bachelor of Science degree in Biology (General Biology or Biomedical Sciences track), or a Bachelor of Science degree in Bioinformatics (4 tracks offered: Ecology & Evolutionary Biology, Molecular & Cellular Biology, Systems Biology, or Computer Science).
+Minors are also offered in Biology, Ecology & Evolutionary Biology, and Marine Science.

 Ecology and Evolutionary Biology (EEB) deals with the integration of biological systems across all levels of organization, from molecules within cells up through global ecosystems.
 As such, the department covers a very wide range of topics, from the genetic analysis of complex traits, evolution at the molecular level, phylogenetic analysis, organismal form and function, population and community ecology, genomics, and mathematical modeling.